These guidelines are adapted from the Association on Higher Education and Disability Ad Hoc Committee on Learning Disabilities.

 III.
 Substantiation of the Learning Disability

 Documentation should validate the need for services based on the individual's current level of functioning in the educational setting.
-A school plan such as an individualized education program (IEP) or a 504 plan is insufficient documentation, but it can be included as part of a more comprehensive assessment battery.
 A comprehensive assessment battery and the resulting diagnostic report should include a diagnostic interview, assessment of aptitude, academic achievement, information processing and a diagnosis.

 A. Diagnostic Interview